Practical Guide to Quantum Phase Transitions in Quantum-Dot-Based Tunable Josephson Junctions: Conclusions

 \section{Conclusions}

+Although currently still in their infancy and predominantly subjects of basic physical research, nanoscopic hybrid devices composed of quantum dots connected to superconducting electrodes are likely to play an important role as functional elements in future electronics technologies.
+One of the necessary prerequisites for achieving the transfer from fundamental physical understanding to technological applications is the development of efficient and reliable description tools for characterization and simulation of real devices.
+In particular, in view of today's state-of-the-art of the theoretical description of such systems via heavy (expensive and slow) numerical techniques such as NRG or QMC, the efficiency is a critical issue.

-We have covered several topics concerning the $0-\text{\ensuremath{\pi}}$ transition both in the ground state and at finite temperatures.
+Our work makes an important step in this direction by offering simple and practical concepts and formulas for the characterization of nanoscopic superconducting hybrids generically described by the superconducting single-impurity Anderson model.
+We have addressed several topics concerning the $0-\text{\ensuremath{\pi}}$ transition both in the ground state and at finite temperatures.

 We have presented two simple analytical formulae \eqref{eq:mGAL} (for the weakly-correlated regime) and \eqref{eq:Kondo} (for the Kondo regime) which capture the position of the quantum phase transition well for a wide range of parameters, especially including away-from-half-filling.
 In the cross-over region, where the singlet ground state is neither purely BCS nor purely Kondo, the equations still provide at least an estimate for the critical gap (Fig.~1).
-Despite of their approximate nature these formulas yield correct parametric dependences of the phase boundary which is very useful for efficient scans of the parameter space needed especially in the initial phase of the data interpretation.
-Once the position of a given experimental setup is framed, more precise and also elaborate method can be employed to pinpoint the parameter values.
+Despite their approximate nature these formulas yield correct parametric dependences of the phase boundary, which is very useful for efficient scans of the parameter space needed, especially in the initial phase of the data interpretation.